esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

 In this course we will break down the Windows PE structure thoroughly.

+You can see a full analysis of this file done by Malcore here: [https://m4lc.io/course/winpe/full](https://m4lc.io/course/winpe/full)

 # What is a DOS Header?

 The purpose of the DOS header is to maintain backwards compatibility with older systems.
 It is a remnant of the DOS era, and tells the system that this is an executable in DOS while providing a pointer to the PE header where modern executable information starts.